GoldenEmp3R0R/DownUnderCTF-2022-Write-Up/treasure-hunt.md

-There is not much on the page, and there are no cookies created for a session, or any interesting artifacts in the page source worth looking into.
+- There are no cookies created for a session, or any interesting artifacts in the page source worth looking into.

 - There are few interactable elements on the page.
 There is a Login Button, a Sign Up button, and a Home button that just redirects to the main page.